Gold and Silver Storage – You Have Many Options!

 The contents of safe-deposit boxes are not covered by FDIC or other insurance.
 You can add riders to your homeowner's policy to cover precious metals stored in your home, typically at an annual cost of around 1% of their value.
 But reporting your bullion to an insurance company also entails a privacy trade-off.

 Secure Bullion Storage Facilities

-As suggested previously in Precious Metals Quarterly, for large holdings, a bullion vaulting service may make sense – provided it's in allocated or segregated storage.
+For large holdings, a bullion vaulting service such as Money Metals Depository may make sense – provided it's in allocated or segregated storage.

 Minimums usually apply and storage rates will vary, but generally speaking vaulting companies will charge anywhere from 50 to 80 basis points to store your physical precious metals on an annual basis in a fully segregated account (although IRA storage programs can be much less).
 For instance, a typical yearly vaulting fee on $100,000 worth of precious metals not held in an IRA would be somewhere between $500 ($100,000 x 0.005) to $800 ($100,000 x 0.008).

 We strongly suggest avoiding ETFs, pooled accounts, or "warehouse receipts" issued by brokerages, banks, or other financial institutions.
 Remember MF Global?
 Investors who held warehouse receipts for gold and investment silver bars within MF Global accounts had their assets frozen and pooled together with those of other customers of the failed firm and were told they'd get back about 72 cents on the dollar.
 This horrifying situation is likely to happen more and more to investors who do not know how to store gold or silver safely.

 Make no mistake – investing in precious metals using proxies and paper instruments is more dangerous than ever in the current environment.

 The Bottom Line: Be in Control of Your Wealth